edsu/diary/README.md

 ---

+## 3/29/2023

+Dear diary, today I was strolling around *Kristan* *Farms* when I happened to encounter *Cappitaine* *Duncan*, who was also in the midst of an uncharacteristic bout of *idleness*.
+He had taken a break from his usual displays of *pretension* and was carrying on an animated conversation with *Siri*, the village *peasant*.
+I couldn't help but overhear *Siri* lamenting her recent *rejection* by the dashing *Baxter* *Fitzwilliam*.
+In an attempt to console her, *Cappitaine* *Duncan* *dolefully* recalled a moment from his own past: a time when he faced the scornful *gibes* of an elitist senator in *Ephesos*.
+I couldn't help but *snort* at *Cappitaine* *Duncan*'s attempts to relate his own humiliation to that of *Siri*, but as they continued to converse, it seemed that he too was searching for some kind of forgiveness for his past actions—namely, the *Ferae* *Antimortim* project that ultimately led to the defeat of the *Shanassy* militia.
+As their discussion wore on, I found myself wondering whether *Cappitaine* *Duncan* could truly regain the trust he once had from the villagers or if, like poor *Siri*, he would be forever haunted by the shadow of *rejection*.
+Only time will tell, but for now, it's quite the spectacle to see these two unlikely characters bond over the shared experience of heartache and judgment.

 ## 3/28/2023

 Today I ventured to the *base* of Mount *Jadon* *Coulange*, a place where I've felt *enslaved* by nature's beauty.
 As I sat on the *bleachers*, overlooking the *Hadriatic* Sea, a cool breeze washed over my face like the whispers of *Fukuoka*'s cherry blossoms.
 I read an *article* theorizing that the mountain may have been an ancient *phallic* symbol - quite intriguing, albeit slightly ridiculous.
 While walking around the place, I stumbled upon a charming old lady selling *muffel*, a traditional pastry, in a small cottage.
 She spoke of the legends of *Nanning* *Uzzi*, the supposed inventor of ancient *screws*; it was fascinating, though not entirely *deducible*.
 As the sun dipped below the horizon, a sense of peace settled within me; and I knew my soul was healing.
 Back home, I found an old wooden box containing a barely functioning machine, part of the family history, which was *hammered* into this unexpected *monstrosity*.
 Tonight, I end Day 467, with a newfound appreciation and curiosity for life.
 I shall send a portion of this entry to the *PGDP* for their newsletter on self-discovery.